 The MiG-21 is still good, if you don't consider its flight range and payload, Cheshire summarized.

-About the MiG-21 Fighter
+About the MiG-21 fighter

 The aircraft was developed in the 1950s at the Mikoyan and Gurevich Design Bureau.
 The first flight of the MiG-21 took place in June 1955.
 Four years later, the fighter was adopted into service.
 Current operators are China, India, North Korea, Russia, Cuba, and a number of African countries.

-Common characteristics for all MiG-21 modifications:
+General characteristics of all MiG-21 modifications:

 - Number of engines - 1